 After your discussion, it is determined that this potential customer meets your organization’s qualification criteria and is ready to move forward in their buyer’s journey to officially become qualified.

-Next week, we will share next steps with you about how you can create an Opportunity off of this Lead or create an Account in a Contact.
+Now that you know how to qualify a lead using Microsoft Dynamics 365 Sales, next week, we will share the next steps with you about how you can create an Opportunity off of this Lead or Create an Account in a Contact.

 Learn more about Microsoft Dynamics 365 for Sales when you click here.